VinySiq/VinySiq/README.md

 Hi, Vinicius here!

-I'm an engineering undergraduate student passionate about software engineering and cloud computing.
+I'm an engineer passionate about software engineering, management and cloud computing.